For Free Consultation Call: (210) 901-5236

 Which Is More Serious, DUI or DWI?

 If you are charged with either DWI or DUI in San Antonio, Texas you should take it with equal seriousness, and it is not something you want to face alone.
 This is why we strive to be the most reliable DWI lawyer in San Antonio to help those in need.
-At The Law Office of DWI and DUI Attorney E.R.
+At The Law Office of DWI and DUI Attorney Dr. E.R.
 Báez, Jr., you can feel at ease knowing that you are provided with a formidable defense on your case.

-DWI/DUI Attorney Báez is familiar with the harsh penalties and stigma that accompany being charged with either of these crimes.
+DWI/ DUI Attorney Báez is familiar with the harsh penalties and stigma that accompany being charged with either of these crimes.
 He works hard for those facing DWI charges to ensure they are properly represented when they enter the courtroom.

 What Do I Need To Know About Texas DWI Laws?